You Won't Believe What Stress Does To Your Heart!

 Am I too young to have a heart attack?

 I have to admit that Chinese Medical school was by far the hardest thing I have ever done.
 I was a complete stress ball for years.
-By the end of my 4 years of schooling, I had a scary experience and thought I was having a heart attack.
+During my last year of schooling, I had a scary experience and thought I was having a heart attack.
 As medical students, you do start to feel like you have every symptom in the book, but this was different.
 I woke from a deep sleep with the sensation of an elephant on my chest or something like that.
 I was so freaked out.
 After running some tests at the local clinic, I was diagnosed with costochondritis.
-It mimics heart attack like symptoms, but is inflammation of the cartilage around the your ribs.
+It mimics heart attack like symptoms, but it's inflammation of the cartilage around the your ribs.
 There is no know cause for it, but I have a suspicion that it was stress induced.
 My blood pressure had been elevated while in school.
 My sleep was awful and I was exhausted.
 Then you add the high anxiety, shortness of breath, and chest tightness.
-The good news is that I graduated without a heart attack.
-My blood pressure went back to normal, I slept better, and rarely felt anxious.
+The good news that my health returned after graduation and my blood pressure went back to normal, I slept better, and rarely felt anxious.

-That was a real wake up call for me especially since heart disease runs in my family.
-So when I see patients stressed out I pay close attention to their hearts.
-I take their blood pressure, feel their pulses, and palpate areas on their body associated with the heart.
+Clinically when I see patients struggling with severe stress I pay close attention to their hearts.
+I take blood pressure, assess the cardiovascular pulse, exam the tongue that is related to the cardiovascular, and palpate areas on their body associated with the heart.
 Clinically, I am amazed at how many patients have heart dysfunctions.
 I am even talking about young people too.
 By looking at most of my patients, you wouldn’t guess it.
 They seem fit and eat a relatively healthy diet.
 So what is going on here?

 I believe we need to stop downplaying stress and start taking it seriously.
 Sadly, it seems that most of us live in a constant state of stress.
 Let's explore what stress is doing to our hearts.